-Hispanic Heritage Month now during the month of September so I am barely squeaking out this list in time to celebrate Latino/Latina and Hispanic culture with children’s literature.
+It’s Hispanic Heritage Month now during the month of September so I am barely squeaking out this list in time to celebrate Latino/Latina and Hispanic culture with children’s literature.
 Por favor, disfrutar de.
-(I think I said please enjoy!).
+(Please enjoy!).

 What are your favorite books to celebrate Hispanic Heritage Month?
 Please share!

 p.s.
 Best Hispanic Books for Kids More Related Posts: